J-CF-Leung/Study_Vault/Physics/IB Physics/Electromagnetism.md

 $$\bm{J}=\sigma\bm{E}$$
 - $\sigma$ is the _conductivity_, equal to $1/\rho$, where $\rho$ is the _resistivity_

-### Magnetostatic fields in homogeneous magnetic materials
+## Magnetostatics in homogeneous magnetic materials
 - Magnetically polarisable materials change how magnetic field lines behave
 - Types: _diamagnetic_, _paramagnetic_, _ferromagnetic_
 - Properties stem from _magnetic dipole moments of atoms and molecules_